juanlamarao/42_remote_dev_env/README.md

 `docker rmi remote_42 debian:buster`

 ## It time to help!
-Fell free to help improve this ambient of developlement to help others.
+Fell free to help improve this ambient to help others.
-You can fork to make your own, but would be better if you fork it and submmit your changes by pull request, and help it grow :D
+You can fork to make your own, but would be better if you fork it and submmit your changes as pull requests, and help it grow :D

 ### Check this _To do_
 * check permision of the docker volume at the host